Keifer2411/COSC4351_Team51/README.md

 RUN

+install nodJS from https://nodejs.org/en/download/ if you don't have it

 npm install --global yarn
 //installs yarn globally

 cd restaurant-reservation
 //change directory into restaurant-reservation directory

+yarn install
+//installs all needed dependencies

 yarn dev
 //starts development server, will provide a link to localhost:3000 whee you can see the website